 A goal of the Sunrise Park Neighborhood Organization is to help those living and working here to become friends and good neighbors.
-Special events are an important way to bring us together, to meet our neighbors and have some fun.
+Special events bring us together, to meet our neighbors and have some fun.

-Check back here often for our latest news and events to further our ongoing efforts to build a stronger Sunrise Park community.
+Check back here often for our latest news and events to further our ongoing efforts to build an even stronger Sunrise Park neighborhood community.

 Great News… Free First Friday Film Screenings for Sunrise Park Neighbors!